Rich Harden: Texas Rangers (2010)

-Second stint with the Oakland Athletics (2011)
+Oakland Athletics (second stint) (2011)

-Harden rejoined the Athletics on a one-year contract in 2011.
-On July 30, 2011, Oakland agreed to trade Harden to the Boston Red Sox in exchange for Triple-A First Baseman Lars Anderson and a player to be named later.
+On December 21, 2010, Harden rejoined the Athletics on a one-year contract.
+On July 30, 2011, Oakland agreed to trade Harden to the Boston Red Sox in exchange for Triple-A first baseman Lars Anderson and a player to be named later.
 That deal, however, fell through after the Red Sox front office reviewed Harden's medical records and determined that it was unlikely he would make it through the season without injury.
 Harden remained with the Athletics through the next day's non-waiver trade deadline.
 He finished the year at 4–4 over fifteen games with a 5.12 ERA but a high 9.91 strikeouts per nine innings.
 The Athletics declined arbitration at the end of the season.

-Free agency (2012)

 During the 2011–12 off-season, Harden underwent shoulder surgery and spent the entire 2012 season on free agency without signing for a team or playing a single game.

 Minnesota Twins (2013)

 After a one year hiatus from baseball due to recovering from shoulder surgery, Harden signed a minor league contract with the Minnesota Twins on December 21, 2012.

-Harden was released on July 27, 2013.
+Harden was released on July 27, 2013 without pitching for the Twins or their minor league affiliates.

 Pitching style

 Harden threw four pitches: a fastball, a changeup, a splitter, and a slider.
 Harden's fastball typically reached speeds of 92–96 miles per hour (mph) and on occasion broke 100 mph.
 Because of the grip he used, his splitter often acted much like a knuckleball because it was difficult to predict what it would do, resulting in it often being referred to as the "ghost pitch".
 Former Oakland Athletics catcher Adam Melhuse coined the term "spluckle" (a combination of splitter and knuckleball) to refer to this innovative pitch.

-Harden was well known for his ability to induce strikeouts.
+Harden was well known for his ability to strike out batters.
 With the exception of his 2010 season with the Texas Rangers, he struck out over a quarter of batters he faced after 2006.
-His swinging strikeout rate of 13% was highest of all then-active major league starters since 2008.
+His swinging strike rate of 13 percent was highest of all major league starters from 2008 to mid-2010.
+His career swinging strike rate was 12.5 percent, third highest among pitchers who threw at least 700 innings from 2003 to 2011.